• Skip to primary navigation

 Mashing potatoes in a slow cooker.

-The slow cooker gives you those fluffy, steakhouse-style spuds without the mess of a boiling pot.
+These slow cooker mashed potatoes give you those fluffy, steakhouse-style spuds without the mess of a boiling pot.
 By steaming them in a little chicken broth instead of boiling in plain water, and by warming your dairy before mashing, you avoid the dreaded “gluey” texture and end up with a rich, savory side that stays perfectly warm until dinner is actually on the table!

 • Don’t submerge in water.
 A lot of people will fill the crock with water, but that just makes the potatoes soggy.
 I use one cup of chicken broth.
 The potatoes basically steam in it, and they soak up all that savory flavor instead of just being watery – plus, no draining.
 It’s less work and tastes better; win-win!